Watch now: 12 bright ideas that started in Bloomington-Normal

 As a traveling attorney, many of Lincoln’s court cases took place in McLean County.
 In fact, historians believe he spent more time in Bloomington than in any city other than Springfield, with his first visit here thought to be in 1837.
 Lincoln also became the first attorney for the Bloomington School District.

 During his time in Bloomington, Lincoln met Jesse Fell, a businessman who later founded Illinois State University and the city’s first newspaper, “The Observer.”
 Fell became a longtime friend and supporter of Lincoln, and Lincoln later became the attorney chosen to help secure ISU’s funding.
-Lincoln also became friends with Judge David Davis and stayed with him often at his mansion, now a museum in Bloomington.
+Lincoln also became friends with Judge David Davis and stayed with him often at his farmhouse.
 Davis’ support was instrumental in Lincoln’s political rise, and Davis would eventually go on to lead his friend’s presidential campaign.

 On May 3, 1865, Lincoln’s funeral train passed through Bloomington on its way from Washington, D.C., to Springfield.
 Though the train was two hours late, arriving around 5 a.m., 8,000 people were there to bid farewell to the president.